sales@trestlenetworks.com 720.446.0125

 Repeatable “audit-ready” artifacts: retention statements, log source inventory, review workflows, and event evidence packages

 ACT NOW.
-Leave CJIS-focused logging and oversight to us and focus on your public safety operations.
+Leave CJIS oversight to us and focus on your public safety operations.

 Service Features

-We collect and normalize syslog and event data from CJIS in-scope infrastructure—on-prem and cloud—without forcing your department to become a SIEM engineering team.
+We collect and normalize syslog and configuration data from CJIS in-scope infrastructure—on-prem and cloud—without forcing your department to become a SIEM engineering team.

 Common CJIS in-scope sources include: